itpresidents/itpresidents.github.com/resources/web.md

 - [jQuery Fundamentals](http://jqfundamentals.com/) - an excellent resource for beginners to Javascript and jQuery
 - [jQuery Official API Refence](http://api.jquery.com/) - the reference for all available jQuery commands
 - [Unheap](http://www.unheap.com/) - a collection of jQuery plugins
+- [JQuery For Designers](http://jqueryfordesigners.com/) - lots of short tutorials

 ## Hosting